 Youth clubs have a very important role to play in keeping children off the streets and out of the criminal justice system.
 Just before we went into lockdown, I took the Home Secretary to an inspirational youth club in my constituency, the Harrow Club.
 Does my hon.
 Friend agree with me about the importance of youth clubs?

 I certainly do.
 For a long time, I have spent time with Earls Court Youth Club, which I think is in the neighbouring constituency to my hon.
 Friend’s.
 I saw there how lives were changed and futures were enhanced.
-Crucially, I saw that people had a strong sense of aspiration, when, because of their background—which, by the way, was no fault of their own—they made not have had any.
+Crucially, I saw that people had a strong sense of aspiration, when, because of their background—which, by the way, was no fault of their own—they might not have had any.
 Youth clubs can make a massive difference, and I commend my hon.
 Friend for the attention that she is giving to one in her constituency.

 This Government absolutely share that view, which is why we are committed to recruiting an additional 20,000 police officers—and, by the way, that process is making excellent progress.
 That will allow more officers to get out into communities to build up that crucial community intelligence to ensure that individuals are kept out of crime and victims are protected.

 I am grateful to my hon.
 Friend for raising that point.
-I think that it is a proposal that has found favour in other jurisdictions—maybe even in the United States.
+I think it is a proposal that has found favour in other jurisdictions—maybe even in the United States.
 I cannot speak for the Department for Education, but it strikes me as an extremely interesting idea, which I invite my hon.
 Friend to raise with DFE colleagues.